-Section two will analyze step by step what you have to do to start a successful pig farming business.
+Section two will analyze step by step; what you have to do to start a successful pig farming business.

 I will round off with some piggery terms and advice in the third section.

-I’ll give you our company’s phone number and how you can get our Free practical training on the farm.
+I’ll give you our company’s phone number and how you can get our Free practical training on the pig farm.

-Pig Farming in Nigeria; Introduction
+Introduction to Pig Farming in Nigeria;

 What is pig farming?

 Pig farming is raising and breeding of domestic pigs.
-It`s a branch of animal husbandry.
+It’s a branch of animal husbandry.